Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

-If we do not want to first set flags, only to remove the majority of them in the next step, we also could circumvent the :ref:`unflagging <cook_books/OutlierDetection:Unflagging>` step, by adding to the call to :py:meth:`~Core.Core.SaQC.flagRange` the condition for the residues having to be above *20*
+If we do not want to first set flags, only to remove the majority of them in the next step, we also could circumvent the :ref:`unflagging <cook_books/OutlierDetection:Unflagging>` step, by adding to the call to :py:meth:`~saqc.SaQC.flagRange` the condition for the residues having to be above *20*

 .. doctest:: exampleOD